Seasonal Eating – Cranberries

 Cranberry sauce came years later when sugar was more readily available.
 The first recipe appeared in print in 1796.
 Canned cranberry came in 1912 when Ocean Spray began cooking down imperfect or damaged fruit by modern harvesting techniques.

 For health benefits, cranberries are associated with urinary tract infections.
-This is because compounds in cranberries help prevent bacteria, especially E. coli, from being able to stick to the urinary lining.
-Other conditions benefit from eating cranberries.
-They are a heart-healthy food.
+This is because compounds in these berries help prevent bacteria, especially E. coli, from being able to stick to the urinary lining.
+Other conditions benefit from eating cranberry.
+They are heart-healthy food.

-Cranberries can lower LDL-cholesterol (“bad” cholesterol) while raising HDL-cholesterol (“good” cholesterol).
-Cranberries have also been shown to decrease oxidative stress in the body.
-One theory for how cranberries reduce oxidative stress is that cranberries are good sources of vitamin C and manganese.
+Cranberry can lower LDL-cholesterol (“bad” cholesterol) while raising HDL-cholesterol (“good” cholesterol).
+They have also been shown to decrease oxidative stress in the body.
+One theory for how they reduce oxidative stress is that they are good sources of vitamin C and manganese.
 Vitamin C is a powerful antioxidant, while manganese is a necessary cofactor for one of the body’s main antioxidant enzymes.

-Cranberries can be eaten raw, blended into relish, cooked down to a sauce, or dried.
-Dried cranberries are commonly called craisins.
-Craisins are a great way to eat cranberries as they can be sprinkled over salads, added to oatmeal, or mixed into chicken salad.
-Just make sure to buy the unsweetened dried cranberries for the best health benefits.
+Cranberry can be eaten raw, blended into relish, cooked down to a sauce, or dried.
+Dried cranberry is commonly called a craisin.
+Craisins can be sprinkled over salads, added to oatmeal, or mixed into chicken salad.
+Just make sure to buy the unsweetened dried berries for the best health benefits.
 Below are two different ways to eat cranberries on Thanksgiving, as a raw relish or cooked sauce.

 12 ounces fresh cranberries